 When Coraline steps through a door to find another house strangely similar to her own (only better), things seem marvelous.
 But there’s another mother there and another father, and they want her to stay and be their little girl.
 They want to change her and never let her go.

 When Willa discovers a mysterious dark hollow filled with strange and beautiful creatures, she comes to realize that it contains a terrifying force.
 Is unleashing these dangerous spirits the key to stopping the loggers?
-Willa must find a way to save the people and animals she loves and take a stand against all-consuming darkness that threatens to destroy her world.
+Willa must find a way to save the people and animals she loves and take a stand against the all-consuming darkness that threatens to destroy her world.

 After sneaking out against her mother’s wishes, Artie Irvin spots a massive wolf―then watches it don a bathrobe and transform into her mom.
 Thrilled to discover she comes from a line of werewolves, Artie asks her mom to share everything―including the story of Artie’s late father.
 Her mom reluctantly agrees.
 And to help Artie figure out her own wolflike abilities, her mom recruits some old family friends.